algosup/2024-2025-project-4-web-fpga-team-1/testplan/testPlan.md

 |----------|-----------------|----------|
 | Data Protection | Ensure user data is protected if the application is hosted online. | High |
 | File Validation | Verify that only valid Verilog and SDF files can be uploaded. | Medium |

-## V. Glossary

-This Test Plan ensures that the Web FPGA application is thoroughly tested and meets all functional and non-functional requirements.
-If you have any questions or require further modifications, please let me know!